philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 ## bytecode cache issues

-The first issue that arose from adding stress test coverage was that my `evaluate`-related code didn't play nice with the bytecode cache.
+The first issue that surfaced from adding stress test coverage was that my `evaluate`-related code didn't play nice with the bytecode cache.
 It took me a while to figure out what the trick was to reproduce the issue.

-First you need to populate the cache with a run with:
+First you need to create a cache location and populate it:

 ```
 $ mktemp -d -t bytecode-cacheXXXXXX